mofaal1/Mofaal1/README.md

 # Welcome to my GitHub page!
 <a href="https://www.linkedin.com/in/mohammadfaal/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I'm Mohammad Faal, a cybersecurity enthusiast and recent graduate with hands-on experience in network security, incident response, and penetration testing.
+I'm Mohammad Faal, a cybersecurity enthusiast and recent graduate with hands on experience in network security, incident response, and penetration testing.
 Explore my projects to see how I apply my skills in practical cybersecurity scenarios.
-Let's connect and work towards a more secure digital world!

-Let's connect and build a more secure digital world together!

 ## Objective